alexandr-zherebtsov/Telegram-Themes/README.md

 3. Dark Purplish: ```https://t.me/addtheme/DarkPurplish```
 5. Lite Violet Purple: ```https://t.me/addtheme/LiteVioletPurple```
 6. Dark Violet Purple: ```https://t.me/addtheme/DarkVioletPurple```

+For Telegram X you must download the theme file and install it (themes for other devices can also be install this way).

 ## 1. Lite Riff theme screenshots
 ### Android